 Tokyo’s Best Parks

-Rikugien Garden – One of Tokyo’s lesser known parks for foreigners, Rikugian is worth going out of your way to visit for far less crowds than other parks (pictured above).
+Rikugien Garden – One of Tokyo’s lesser-known parks for foreigners, Rikugian is worth going out of your way to visit for fewer crowds than other parks (pictured above).

 Shinjuku Garden – As Tokyo’s most renowned park, Shinjuku is also considered the most beautiful.